-When we sprint, we use ‘fast-twitch’ muscles that give us a powerful burst of energy.
-Fast-twitch muscles produce energy without oxygen, resulting in the the production of lactate in this anaerobic environment.
-In a marathon we would use ‘slow-twitch’ muscles.
-These muscles are rich in mitochondria, the cell’s powerhouses, and use oxygen to generate energy.
-The slow-twitch muscles of an endurance athlete are so rich in mitochondria that they not only use oxygen more efficiently, but they can also break down the lactate produced by exhausted fast-twitch muscles and use this lactate as an alternative source of energy.
+In a marathon, we use slow-twitch muscles.
+These muscles are rich in mitochondria, the cell’s powerhouses, and they predominantly use oxygen to generate energy.
+Endurance athletes not only use oxygen more efficiently, but can also use the lactate produced by exhausted fast-twitch muscles as an alternative source of energy.

 An exception to the benefits of endurance training can be seen if you inherit a version of the PPARGC1A gene called rs8192678.
 The PPARGC1A gene gives instructions to make PGC-1α, a protein which impacts our aerobic capacity and endurance in several different ways.